 Open Access to research theses ensures their increased visibility and recognition along with that of the thesis author.
-When theses' are made available on open access, their use increases exponentially.
-Trinity's eTheses will be automatically harvested by search engines, included in national and international portals (such as the DART-Europe eTheses Portal and the European Commission's Zenodo portal), indexed by databases and listed at the top of Google search pages.
+When theses are made available on open access, their use increases exponentially.
+Trinity's eTheses will be automatically harvested by search engines, included in national and international portals (such as the DART- Europe eTheses Portal and the European Commission's OpenAIRE Explore, indexed by databases and listed at the top of Google search pages.
 The likelihood of other scholars citing theses increases as a result of this visibility.

-Thesis citations can be tracked in Google Scholar and the Web of Science plans to add thesis citations to its coverage.
+Thesis citations can be tracked in Google Scholar.
 Open Access eTheses are available to everybody, including policy-makers, professional practitioners, cultural leaders and citizen scientists and can add to the societal and reputational impact of their authors and of the University.
-Of course, access to eTheses can also be restricted via the Application for a Stay process (with the approval of the Dean of Graduate Studies) and this option is built into the process.
+Of course, access to eTheses can also be restricted via the Application for a Stay process (with the approval of the Dean of Graduate Studies).